sciai-lab/lab-webpage/index.md

 {% capture text %}

 The team is everything!
-We live by the maxime "1.
+Our maxime: 1.
 Be Nice and 2.
-Do Great Science" :-)
+Do Great Science :-)

 {%
   include button.html